photo/frontend/documentation/schemas/DatabasePhotos.markdown

   * permission, Bitwise representation of photo permissions
   * creativeCommons, Abbreviation of the CC licenses such as BY, BY-SA, BY-ND, etc. (http://creativecommons.org/licenses/)
   * dateTaken, Unix timestamp of when the photo was taken
+  * dateTakenDay, Day the photo was taken (for searching)
+  * dateTakenMonth, Month the photo was taken (for searching)
+  * dateTakenYear, Year the photo was taken (for searching)
   * dateUploaded, Unix timestamp of when the photo was uploaded
+  * dateUploadedDay, Day the photo was uploaded (for searching)
+  * dateUploadedMonth, Month the photo was uploaded (for searching)
+  * dateUploadedYear, Year the photo was uploaded (for searching)
   * urlOriginal, The URL of the original photo
   * urlBase, The URL of the base version of the photo, used for photo generation
   * urlWxH, A pseudo key which represents any resized version of a photo and it's URL